-Article 6(3) provides that 'in the light of the conclusions of the assessment of the implications for the site and subject to the provisions of paragraph 4, the competent national authorities shall agree to the plan or project only after having ascertained that it will not adversely affect the integrity of the site concerned'.
-The aim of this third chapter is thus to explore some of the key issues arising in the implementation of this requirement.
+competent national authorities shall agree to the plan or project only after having ascertained that it will not adversely affect the integrity of the site concerned'.
+The aim of this third section is thus to explore some of the key issues arising in the implementation of this requirement.